Editorial Style Guide

 - Lowercase the part of a proper name that would be lowercased in text, such as de or von.

-- Lowercase the second part of a species name, such as fulvescens in Acipenser fulvescens, even if it is the last word in a title or subtitle.”
+- Lowercase the second part of a species name, such as fulvescens in Acipenser fulvescens, even if it is the last word in a title or subtitle (and including the abbreviations “sp.” and “spp.” used in place of the second part of the name).”
 (8)

 Capitalize hyphenated compounds in titles as follows: